Coal Ash Contaminates Our Lives

 Together, We Will Achieve Strong, Enforceable Protections for Our Water and Our Future.

-We fight in the courts for a long-term solution to this toxic menace: the first-ever federal rules protecting our water and our health from exposure to toxic coal ash pollution.
-And we act on behalf of dozens of clients and coalition partners to defeat legislative attempts to subvert federally enforceable safeguards of coal ash
+We fight in the courts for a long-term solution to this toxic menace.
+And we act on behalf of dozens of clients and coalition partners to defeat legislative attempts to subvert federally enforceable safeguards of coal ash.

 We need strong safeguards that protect our health and our environment.
 Polluters don’t want to clean up their toxic mess and are pressuring the EPA and Congress to ignore this growing problem.
 But together, we can illuminate the coal ash problem and push decision-makers to protect the air we breathe and the water we drink.